KaliedaRik/Scrawl-canvas/docs/reference/repo-structure.md

 Scrawl-canvas runs in browser environments only.
 There are no plans at this time to support functionality to get SC running in any non-browser environments (Node, Bun, Deno, etc).

-Running the `yarn build` command will bundle and minify the SC frontend (source) code.
+Running the `yarn build-min` command (also invoked when running `yarn build`) will bundle and minify the SC frontend (source) code.
 The `package.json` file points to the minified file as the main entry point for running the code in the front end.

 + `rollup.config.js`
 + `min/scrawl.js`

 #### Building: Docco
 We use [Docco](https://ashkenas.com/docco/) to auto-generate developer documentation from inline comments in both the SC frontend (source) and demo code.
-Running the `yarn build` command will generate the documentation files, which live in the `docs/demo` and `docs/source` folders.
+Running the `yarn build-docco` command (also invoked when running `yarn build`) will generate the documentation files, which live in the `docs/demo` and `docs/source` folders.

 Additional documentation files were generated when Docco was first added to the repo, and can be updated by hand: